Last updated: May 9, 2026

 Optional Google Synchronization

-If you authorize Google synchronization, the app may sync your data with your Google account so you can back up and restore your contacts if your device is lost, damaged, or replaced.
-Google sync is optional and requires your permission.
+If you authorize Google Drive sync, the app may back up and restore your Blood Contacts data using your Google account.
+Sync is optional and requires your permission.

 How Data Is Used

-Your data is used to help you organize blood donor contacts, search by blood group or location, track blood needs or requests, and coordinate faster communication during urgent situations.
+Your data is used to organize donor contacts, search by blood group or area, track blood needs or requests, and coordinate faster communication during urgent situations.

 Data Sharing

 We do not sell, rent, or share your contact data with advertisers.
-Data is shared only when you choose to contact someone, export information, or enable an external sync option such as Google synchronization.
+Data is shared only when you choose to contact someone, share information, or enable optional Google Drive sync.

 Your Choices